 An early Peak tram | Photo by Peak Tram Company Limited

-It was originally used only by residents of the Peak, who tried to escape the notorious humidity among the breezy mountaintops.
+It was originally used only by residents of The Peak, who tried to escape the notorious humidity among the breezy mountaintops.
 But today, the cable-operated tram is a Hong Kong icon enjoyed by all.

 Cheapo Tip: Sit on the left to keep an eye out for the East Asian Porcupine (Hystrix brachyura) in the foliage, also featured as the sixth generation tram mascot.
 Sit on the right for unadulterated city views.